yhdgms1/novely/docs/guide/story-format.md

 1. It is based on identation
 2. Story keys does not need array literals
 3. Actions start with `!`
-4. Strings are wrapped in `""` or takes a new like and starts with `\`
+4. Strings are wrapped in `""` or takes a new line and starts with `\`
 5. JS Values are starts with `%`
-6. Values from JS need to start with `$values1`, we'll see why later
+6. Values from JS need to start with `$values1`, we'll see why later (however, it can be avoided)
 7. Object is replaced with `*` and nested keys
 8. Arrays replaced with `=`